 When and where will this program take place?

-In the fall semester 2017, this activity is scheduled for Friday, Nov.
-10, and in spring 2018, for Friday, March 2.
-Both events will take place at noon in the rooms 157-159, Bernhard Center.
-Finally, out of these two sessions, we will pick the student with the highest score to compete at the regional level in Chicago later in April 2018.
+In the fall semester 2017, this activity took place on Friday, Nov.
+10, in room 105 of the Bernhard Center; and in spring 2018, is scheduled for Friday, March 2 in the rooms 157-159, Bernhard Center.
+The spring event will take place at noon.
+Finally, out of these two sessions, we will pick the student with the highest score to compete at the regional level in Grand Rapids later in April 2018.

 who can take part in this program?